digital-work-lab/open-source-project/slides/03-python_1.md

 git reset --hard ca9902e666518af1d33a368adf055c9809004433
 ```

-- As the session progresses, you can checkout the current commits.
+- As the session progresses, you can check out the current commits.
 - Whenever you see a `git reset --hard ...` command on the following slides, you can use it to set your repository to the required state (commit).
 -->